How to tell if almonds are bad? (3 ways how)

 1. Rancid nuts develop an off-flavor that smells like paint, nail polish, or old plastic containers.
 Give the almonds a whiff and if they taste anything like it, throw them away.

-2. If you are unsure about the smell, taste a small piece of almond and if they taste sour or bitter, it is a clear indication of spoilage.
+1. If you are unsure about the smell, taste a small piece of almond and if they taste sour or bitter, it is a clear indication of spoilage.

-3. Taste a few almond snacks to check if they are palatable or not.
+1. Taste a few almond snacks to check if they are palatable or not.
 If you do not like the flavor, discard them.

-Almonds most certainly do go bad if they are stored improperly.
+Almonds go bad because they are prone to rancidity, especially if they are stored improperly.
 Improper storage conditions include exposure to heat, light, and oxygen.
-Under such circumstances, almonds will produce oil that makes them go bad.

-Almonds go bad because they are prone to rancidity.
-This is because of the high level of unsaturated fats present in the almonds.
+Almonds have a high level of unsaturated fats (6).
 The auto-oxidants present in almonds oxidize these fats when exposed to moisture, light, heat, or oxygen.
 Rancid almonds end up tasting sour or bitter and can make you sick when ingested.

 How long do almonds last?

-Raw almonds will stay fresh for at least a year and up to 2 years maximum.
 Unopened snack almonds will preserve their quality for at least a week past the best-by date.
 Once opened, the deterioration speeds up so it is better to not store it for extended periods of time.

 In the fridge and pantry, opened snack almonds will be good for 4 weeks and 2 weeks, respectively.